Negative Effects of Video Games (2023)

 On this episode of the SmartSocial.com Podcast, Josh Ochs chats with Morgan Seymour, LCSW, of Open Sky Wilderness Therapy about identifying warning signs of a gaming disorder and what to do if you think your child is addicted to playing video games.

-According to Dr. Mike Bishop, tech addiction expert, these red flags indicate that your child is struggling with screen time and gaming:
+These red flags can indicate that your child is struggling with screen time and gaming:

 • Short tempers that are aggravated by screen time.
 If your kids are playing video games, you can sometimes see them getting frustrated at the game.
 Watch out for a quick temper and see if the game has got control over their mood